Partnership with the Government of Togo

-The Government of Togo is the Peace Corps’ priority strategic partner.
-This partnership strengthens Peace Corps Togo’s ability to achieve it mission “Promote world peace and friendship”.
-The partnership also supports program priorities, objectives, delivery and impact of Volunteers and the communities they serve.
+The Government of Togo is the Peace Corps’ priority partner.
+This partnership strengthens Peace Corps Togo’s ability to achieve its mission to “Promote world peace and friendship”.
+The partnership supports program priorities, objectives, delivery and impact of Volunteers and the communities they serve.
 Peace Corps Togo’s four government counterpart agencies are briefly described below:

 Ministry of Primary, Secondary, Technical and Handicraft Education

 Peace Corps collaborates with the Ministry of Primary, Secondary, Technical and Handicraft Education to:

 - Teach English in middle schools;

 - Promote gender equity inside and outside the classroom;

 - Contribute to the professional development of teachers through training on interactive and participatory teaching methods that support the creation of Student Friendly Schools.

 In partnership with the Ministry of Agriculture, Livestock and Rural Development, Peace Corps works to extend sustainable agricultural technologies and practices to families and communities, promoting improved agricultural practices for food security.